History Files

 Latin Emperors of the Fourth Crusade at Constantinople / Frankokratia (AD 1204-1261)

-With the conquest of Constantinople by the Fourth Crusade in 1204, Latin rulers govern the city and much of the former empire, backed by Venice and France.
+With the conquest of Constantinople and the defeat of the 'Dynasty of the Angeli' by the Fourth Crusade in 1204, Latin rulers govern the city and much of the former empire, backed by Venice and France.
 The leader of the Fourth Crusade also sets up other minor Crusader states in Greece, but other territories were lost, including the Albanian principality of Arbanon.

-The reigning Eastern Romans withdrew to Nicæa in Anatolia, but rival claimants also established holdings in Trebizond, Epirus, and Thessalonica so that, at one point, there were four claimants to the Byzantine (Eastern Roman) throne, as well as the Bulgar and Serb states which also claimed dominance over it.
+The reigning Eastern Romans withdrew to Nicæa in Anatolia, but rival claimants also established holdings in Trebizond, Epirus, and Thessalonica so that, at one point, there were four claimants to the Eastern Roman throne, as well as the Bulgar and Serb states which also claimed dominance over it.

 For members of the Jewish Diaspora who were citizens of the fractured empire, especially the long-term resident Romaniote Jews, conditions abruptly worsened.
-Anti-Semitic legislation was now more easy to pass in smaller states, and the Jews seemed to bear the brunt of it.
+Anti-Semitic legislation was now more easy to pass in smaller states, and the Jews seemed to bear the brunt of any ill-will from their ruling monarchs.

 Eastern Roman Emperor Basil II in iconography

-(Information by Peter Kessler, with additional information from The History of the Medieval World: From the Conversion of Constantine to the First Crusade, Susan Wise Bauer (2010), from The Despotate of Epiros, Donald McGillivray Nicol (Blackwell & Mott, 1957), and from External Links: Encyclopædia Britannica, and Jewish Encyclopaedia, and History of the Byzantine Empire (Live Science).)
+(Information by Peter Kessler, with additional information from The History of the Medieval World: From the Conversion of Constantine to the First Crusade, Susan Wise Bauer (2010), from The Despotate of Epiros, Donald McGillivray Nicol (Blackwell & Mott, 1957), and from External Links: Encyclopædia Britannica, and Jewish Encyclopaedia, and History of the Byzantine Empire (Live Science), and The Cambridge History of the Byzantine Empire, Jonathan Shepard (Ed, Revised Edition, Cambridge University Press, 2008, and available via the Internet Archive).)

 1204 - 1205